 “Electronic stability control” is one of the newest technologies that vehicle shoppers should look for.
 If you can afford a car with ESC, safety experts would recommend that you make the investment.

 This technology will help you stay in control of your vehicle when making an extreme manoeuvre.
 Many accidents happen after the driver tries to avoid an accident, overcorrects and loses control.
-Vehicles often drive off the road, flip over, hit trees, drive into oncoming traffic or suffer other catastrophic results in these situations.
+Vehicles often skid off the road, flip over, hit trees, drive into oncoming traffic or suffer other catastrophic results in these situations.

 It’s reassuring to know that — if someone causes you to get hurt due to negligence, recklessness or unlawful behaviour — you can pursue a personal injury claim for financial restitution and justice.
 However, ESC and other safety features in cars are helping drivers avoid accidents — no matter who is at fault.
 Maybe one day, if technology gets advanced enough, personal injury claims will be obsolete, but for now, such a future fantasy is beyond our current level of technological capacity.